Community Fundraising Volunteer, Towcester & District Support group

 - Ongoing support

 Volunteers are managed by a Regional Fundraiser based at the charity who will provide all necessary support.
-There may be a local Fundraising Group volunteers may like to join and so be part of a team.

 - Volunteer Policy